-405 below 2 km at ~18:30 (UTC), but the mean electric field (black line) remains above the reference field (red contoured line), showing an increase when particle density is maximized towards noon and a small drop when dust concentration within the MABL becomes significant.
+areas of increased particle concentration can be spotted from early noon.
+The $\delta_p$ profile signifies that the layer consists primarily of dust which descends after ~ 16:00 UTC and falls entirely below 2 km at ~ 18:30 UTC, but the mean electric field (black line) remains above the reference field (red contoured line), showing an increase when particle density is maximized towards noon and a small drop when dust concentrations within the MABL becomes significant.

 A similar electrical behaviour was observed during the dust event of October 2018 that reached the PANGEA observatory.
-Large lofted particle concentrations are attributed to dust according to the mean δ_p values that reach up to ~25% - 27% (Fig. 7).
-For both cases, the mean E_z appears enhanced as compared to the LREF.
-According to the physical

-410 approximation of cylindrical charged areas (see Section 3.2), such an enhancement would be expected only when the lofted dust layer is electrically active and charge separation within the layer is prominent.
-From Fig. 5b, it becomes apparent that the external E-field is more sensitive to charge imbalances, even small ones, than to separation distance variations, hence a charge imbalance within these layers could drive the E-field above the fair weather values, as observed in the above cases, for even smaller charge separation distances.
+Large lofted particle concentrations are attributed to dust as discussed previously (Fig. 7).
+The mean $E_z$ appears enhanced as compared to the LREF, showing a further increase at ~ 21:00 UTC when dust deposition becomes prominent.
+According to the physical approximation of cylindrical charged areas (see Sect.
+3.2), such an enhancement would be expected only when the lofted dust layer is electrically active and charge separation within the layer is prominent.
+From Fig. 5b, it becomes apparent that the external E field is more sensitive to charge imbalances, even small ones, than to separation distance variations; hence a charge imbalance within these layers could drive the E field above the fair-weather values, as observed in the above cases, for even smaller charge separation distances.

-415 4.4 Observed E-field reduction as compared to LREF
+4.4 Observed E-field reduction as compared to LREF